Paul Ryan: "An attack on one of us is an attack on all of us"

 Related: Sen. Rand Paul's Says Capitol Police Prevented "Massacre"

-It’s not only the members and their staffs who are reeling from the tragedy.
-The Capitol Police are greatly impacted as two of their members were shot defending Scalise and the lawmakers.
+It’s not only the members and their staffs reeling from the tragedy.
+The Capitol Police are greatly impacted as one of their members was shot defending Scalise and the lawmakers and another sustained an ankle injury.
+Earlier it was believed both officers had been shot.

 Security was tightened on the Hill and more police called into work.
 But their humanity was on display.
 A woman walked up to a U.S. Capitol Police officer and gave him an extended hug.